oanguenot/JSONgle/documentation/API.md

 ### mute() & unmute()

-When the application mute or unmute the media, a `session-info`message with a `reason=mute` or `reason=unmute` can be sent to your recipient in order to inform him of the nature of the change.
+When the application wants to mute or unmute the audio and video, a `session-info`message with a `reason=mute` or `reason=unmute` can be sent to your recipient in order to inform him of the nature of the change.

 ```js
 // When muting the audio stream